mittelmark/pantcl/README.md

 ```

 Which would enable code evaluation for Tcl and graphics generation for every
 GraphViz dot code chunk.

+## Rst files

 If your input document does not support YAML headers
-you can provide a YAML configuration in an external file and like can be seen
+you can provide a YAML configuration in an external file, an example can be seen
-in the file [tests/sample.yaml](tests/sample.yaml) and the provide the required
+in the file [tests/sample.yaml](tests/sample.yaml).
+You then provide the required
-argument for the pandoc document converter like this:
+argument for the pandoc document converter in the command line like this:

 ```
 pandoc sample.rst --filter pantcl -o sample-rst.html -s \